A Comprehensive Guide to Divorce in Missouri

 • Duration of the marriage.

-• Conduct of both parties during the marriage and divorce proceedings.
+• Conduct of both spouses during the marriage and divorce process.

 Common Law in Missouri